phu004/django_part_three/README.md

 Step two: Add a view function called "aboutme" in "main.views.py", this view function should use a template "aboutme.html"

-Step three: Create the template file "aboutme.html" under "/mysite/main/templates/main/".
+<b>Step three</b>: Create the template file "aboutme.html" under "/mysite/main/templates/main/".
 This template file should extend "base.html", and look similarly to home.html with different block content.

 <details>
   <summary>Click for solution</summary>